 • Check with your parent’s employers about tuition matching programs or scholarships they might have.

 • Check with any service clubs (Key Club, Rotary Club, DAR, etc.) that you, your parents, or grandparents belong to.
 Also, check with your church about any scholarships or grants they may have.

 • Talk to local business, particularly small business your family frequents.

 • Make use of the scholarship search engines.
 There are tons of these out there, here are some of the most popular ones:

 The King’s College has a partnership with Fordham University Army ROTC as part of the New York City Army ROTC program.
-For details about ROTC scholarships or to review a guide to understand ROTC programs, click here.
+Learn about ROTC scholarships and programs.